-12. The Assigned Commissioner and Assigned ALJ are within their authority to establish and modify the schedule, procedures or topics set forth herein for workshops and other matters relating to LIEE programs in order to promote the objectives and goals of this decision.

-13. The Executive Director may hire and manage one or more contractors to assist Commission staff for the purpose of advancing the LIEE work described in this order.
-Such costs, if any, shall be paid from the utilities' portfolio budgets adopted in D.06-12-038 or subsequent orders adopting future LIEE budgets, on a proportional basis in relationship to energy efficiency funding levels reported each year in the first report each year as specified by the Executive Director.
-The Executive Director, with the approval of the Commission's General Counsel, i) may contract directly with outside consultants for these services, or ii) may arrange for one or more of the utilities to contract with outside consultants for the provision of the required services to Commission staff.
+- common branding strategy, and a statewide marketing and outreach program?
+What should a statewide, coordinated program include and how should it be administered? - (4) Portfolio Composition What types of programs would best meet the policy objectives and programmatic initiative adopted in this decision?
+What types of programs should be offered that would serve program objectives relating to low-income customers' quality of life? - 13.
+The assigned Commissioner and assigned ALJ are within their authority to establish and modify the schedule, procedures or topics set forth herein for workshops and other matters relating to LIEE programs in order to promote the objectives and goals of this decision. - 14.
+The Executive Director may hire and manage one or more contractors to assist Commission staff for the purpose of advancing the LIEE work described in this order.
+Such costs, if any, shall be paid from the utilities' portfolio budgets adopted in D.06-12-038 or subsequent orders adopting future LIEE budgets, on a proportional basis in relationship to the energy efficiency funding levels reported each year in the first report each year as specified by the Executive Director to the utilities' low-income energy efficiency funding levels.
+For the year 2008, such costs shall be covered by the funds allocated to new, unanticipated studies for the four large IOUs in D. 06-12-038.
+The Executive Director, with the approval of the Commission's General Counsel, (i) may contract directly with outside consultants for these services, or (ii) may arrange for one or more of the utilities to contract with outside consultants for the provision of the required services to Commission staff.
 Contracting shall be subject to the agreement on terms, conditions and documentation for the contract arrangement that are acceptable to the utility and the Executive Director.
+The

-The Commission's Energy Division will retain all contract management responsibilities for these contracts, with the utilities funding the contract utilizing their authorized LIEE program funds.
+Commission's Energy Division will retain all contract management responsibilities for these contracts, with the utilities funding the contract utilizing their authorized LIEE program funds.

-14. Application 07-05-010 is closed.
+15. Application 07-05-010 is closed.